 I hope these long exposure photography tips have helped.
 If you have any questions please leave a comment or email me and I’d be happy to help.

-Just to be open, all product links are to my Adorama affiliate account.
-Buying through my link doesn’t cost you anything and means you’re supporting my new tripod fund.
+Also just to be open with you all, product links are to my Adorama affiliate account.
+Buying through my link doesn’t cost you anything but does mean you support my blog.
+Many thanks in advance if you do decide to purchase through my affiliate link.

 Great post Alex, top info!